 Contact them at 810 Datura Street, West Palm Beach, FL 33401.
-The main phone number is 561-355-4700.
+The main phone number is 561-355-4700 or (561) 355-4792.
 They have locations all throughout Palm Beach County.
 Click more Palm Beach County Community Action.

 The Urban League of Palm Beach County, Inc. will do what it can to ensure people do not get evicted from their homes or apartment.
 The agency can be contacted at (561)833-1641.
-While funding is limited, they may have money that people can use to help pay their rent.
+While funding is limited, they will have money that people can use to help pay their rent.
 They can also refer individuals to other Florida and federal government programs, or find details on services from Urban League in Palm Beach.

 Another organization that wants to stop evictions includes the Center for Family Services of Palm Beach County, Inc. Their goal is to prevent homelessness across the county.
 The center can provide money to pay the rent, an utility bill, or even for an attorney who can advise the client on their rights.
-Call them at 561-514-0564.
+Call them at (561) 616-1222 or 561-514-0564.

 Community Caring Center, which is located in Boynton Beach but serves the entire county.
 The agency now offers Rent and even Mortgage Payment Assistance by appointment only by calling 561-364-9501 ext.
 22. Food is also distributed from the agency.

-Palm Beach County Housing Authority - May be able to provide safe, decent, and affordable housing to low-to-moderate income families as well as senior citizens and the disabled.
+Palm Beach County Housing Authority - will be able to provide safe, decent, and affordable housing to low-to-moderate income families as well as senior citizens and the disabled.
 The organization uses both the Public Housing and Housing Choice Voucher (Section 8) programs to meet this goal.
 The programs have waiting lists in place.
 When the waiting list is open it can still take up to a year for a qualified individuals to receive housing in Palm Beach.
 Call (561) 684-2160

+Additional rent or security deposit assistance is offered as well from charities and the government.
 If the organizations above do not offer you the rent assistance you need, then find a listing of other non-profits that offer rent assistance in Palm Beach.

-Emmanuel Deliverance Church of God, Inc., West Palm Beach - (561) 832-5148
+Emmanuel Deliverance Church of God, Inc., West Palm Beach - Call (561) 832-5148

 Gateway Community Outreach, Deerfield Beach - (954) 725-8434